 China, the Democratic People's Republic of Korea.
 Egypt, India, Iran (Islamic Republic of), Israel, Pakistan and the United States of America.

-The purpose of the Treaty is to prohibit nuclear explosions of any sort, for any purpose, anywhere.
+The purpose of the Treaty is to prohibit nuclear explosions of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.